-You will not be granted any USAP Network access (including access to the Internet) if you have not completed these requirements.
+You will not be granted USAP Network access (including access to the Internet) if you have not completed these requirements.

-ASC employees are required to complete Information Security and Privacy Training prior to deployment, during orientation.
-Instructions for completing this training may also be provided by your Human Resources department.
+ASC participants are required to complete Information Security and Privacy Training prior to deployment or during orientation and annually thereafter, for as long as they are on contract.
 We strongly encourage completing this requirement prior to deployment to Christchurch, NZ or Punta Arenas, Chile.